Ukraine president: ‘No blackmail’ in conversation with Trump

 “We are not servants.
 We are an independent country.”

-For a full 14 hours, starting at 10 a.m. and ending just after midnight, he answered questions from about 300 journalists.

-The July call had embarrassed the 41-year-old president because it showed him as eager to please Trump and critical of European partners whose support he needs to strengthen Ukraine’s economy and to end the conflict with Russia.
+The July call embarrassed Zelenskiy because it showed him as eager to please Trump and critical of European partners whose support he needs to strengthen Ukraine’s economy and to end the conflict with Russia.

 Zelenskiy said it was “wrong” of the White House to publish a rough transcript of the call and he will not publish the Ukrainian transcript.
 He said he “didn’t even check” whether the Ukrainian transcript is the same, but “I think they match.”